 10. Drink Rose Wine In Provence, France

 With Provence being the main producer of rose wine in France, it seems just right to sit at a seaside cafe or a hilltop restaurant with the summer sun beating down and sip a glass of chilled local rose wine.
 Provencal rose comes in a variety of hues ranging from salmon pink to peach to cantaloupe.
-Crisp, fruity, floral, or savory, Provencal rose surprise with their flavor.
+Crisp, fruity, floral, or savory, Provencal wine surprises with its flavor.

 Pro Tip: Rose is quite affordable.
 If buying rose in Provence, look for gold, silver, or bronze “Vins de Provence le Concours” stickers on the bottles.